Telefonica/TEFstrap/README.md

 ## Hacking

-After downloading the proyect, you can modify and compile your own distributon with your own customizations, or just pick some parts.
+After downloading the project, you can modify and compile your own distributon with your own customizations, or just pick some parts.
 The pre-compiled `bootstrap.css` distributed in `dist/` directory is precompiled and minified, and
 the `less/`, `js/`, and `fonts/` are the source code for our CSS, JS, and fonts (respectively).

 Three source files are provided in the `less` directory:
-* `less/tefstrap.less`: Custom components and variables for TEfstrap
+* `less/tefstrap.less`: Custom components and variables for TEFstrap.
 * `less/variables.less`: A copy of bootstrap variables, but with the values for the Telefonica theme.
 * `less/bootstrap.less`: The main entry point for compile TEFstrap.
 Loads all bootstrap and applies the TEFstrap customizations.
-Here you can be quirurgic: make your own and just import your desired bootstap files, add the above two files and then compile it
+Here you can be quirurgic: make your own and just import your desired bootstap files, add the above two files and then compile it.

-Both boostrap and tefstrap does not add proactively all the browser vendor prefixes.
+Both boostrap and TEFstrap does not proactively add all the browser vendor prefixes.
 Therefore you will need to use the [`autoprefixer`](https://github.com/postcss/autoprefixer) tool.

-Finally take a look to our `package.json#scripts.build` for inspiration about how to compile/autoprefix/minify less files and generate the CSS ones
+Finally take a look to our `package.json#scripts.build` for inspiration about how to compile/autoprefix/minify less files and generate the CSS ones.

 ## Development